Trauzki/docs/content/introduction/overview.md

 - **Makes it harder to censor content.** Because files on IPFS can come from many places, it’s harder for anyone (whether they’re states, corporations, or someone else) to block things.
 In 2017, Turkey blocked Wikipedia and Spain blocked access to sites related to the Catalonian independence movement.
 We hope IPFS can help provide ways to circumvent actions like these when they happen.
 - **Can speed up the web when you’re far away or disconnected.** If you can retrieve a file from someone nearby instead of hundreds or thousands of miles away, you can often get it faster.
 This is especially valuable if your community is networked locally, but doesn’t have a good connection to the wider internet.
 (Well-funded organizations with technical expertise do this today by using multiple data centers or CDNs — [content distribution networks](https://en.wikipedia.org/wiki/Content_delivery_network).
 IPFS hopes to make this possible for everyone.)

 That last point is actually where IPFS gets its name: **Inter-Planetary File System**.
 We’re striving to build a system that works across places as disconnected or as far apart as planets.
-While that's an idealistic goal, it keeps us working and thinking hard, and most everything we create in pursuit of that goal is also useful here at home.
+While that's an idealistic goal, it keeps us working and thinking hard, and everything we create in pursuit of that goal is also useful here at home.

 ## Links don’t change on IPFS.